Women claim singer Trey Songz drugged, sexually assaulted them

 Palmer was later removed from the video.

-In 2018, two men filed a lawsuit against Trey Songz in the Eastern District of Michigan southern division.
-Robert Avery was working crowd control as a sergeant for the Detroit Police Department and Andrew Potter was a professional photographer with credentials.
+In 2018, two men filed a lawsuit against Trey Songz in the Eastern District of Michigan’s southern division.
+Robert Avery was working crowd control as a sergeant for the Detroit Police Department, and Andrew Potter was a professional photographer with credentials.

 Trey Songz became irate, hurled heavy equipment off of the stage and into the crowd, destroyed items on the stage, and picked up a microphone and threw it at Potter, according to the complaint.